pmcharrison/psynet-mirror/docs/implementations/mcmcp.rst

 * :class:`~dlgr_utils.trial.mcmcp.MCMCPTrial`;
 * :class:`~dlgr_utils.trial.mcmcp.MCMCPTrialMaker`.

-You can define a custom imitation-chain experiment through the following steps:
+You can define a custom MCMCP experiment through the following steps:

 1. Decide on a set of fixed parameters that will stay constant within a chain but may change between chains.
 For example, one might